 This deployed preset end-user version of the client has one or more pre-defined enterprise networks when initially started.
 Each Network is defined by its Network Profile.
+(See Understanding Policy and Profiles for default descriptions.)

 Using a pre-defined network: